Springfield (Universal Studios)

-Springfield is a chain of themed areas at Universal theme parks in Florida and Hollywood, based on the town of the same name from the long-hit American television animated sitcom, The Simpsons.
+Springfield (Note: Officially named Springfield, U.S.A.: Home of the Simpsons at Universal Studios Florida and Springfield: Home of the Simpsons at Universal Studios Hollywood.) is a chain of themed areas at Universal theme parks in Florida and Hollywood, based on the town of the same name from the long-hit American television animated sitcom, The Simpsons.
+The Florida version opened on June 1, 2013 and the Hollywood version opened on May 23, 2015.